 As a consequence the swimmer pushes water forward at the end of the recovery, which slows him/her down.

-This is one of the cases where swim paddles can be useful in improving one's swimming technique.
-The pressure of the water against the paddle will make you more aware of the angle used while recovering your hand.
-In fact, it is much more difficult to recover your hand forward underwater wearing a swim paddle unless it is parallel to the water surface.
+This is one of the cases where swim paddles can be useful to improve one's swimming technique.
+The pressure of the water against the paddle will make you more aware of the angle of your hand while recovering your arm forward under water.
+In fact, it is more difficult to recover your hand forward with a swim paddle unless it is parallel to the water surface.

-So it can be useful to swim a few lengths of freestyle wearing swim paddles every workout if you are prone to this mistake.
-Over time the awareness of the angle of your hand during the underwater recovery phase will improve and allow you to correct this mistake.
+So it can be useful to swim a few lengths of freestyle with swim paddles regularly to correct to this mistake.
+Over time your awareness about the angle of your hand during the underwater recovery will improve and you will be able to correct this mistake.

 Do you like this article or do you have something to add?
 Just leave a comment in the box below!